Skip to content

 Live exercises, often as part of the interview process, immerse candidates in dynamic group interviews, presentations, or case studies that mirror real-world challenges and evaluate teamwork, communication, and leadership skills.

 Imagine candidates collaborating on a marketing campaign pitch or tackling complex problem-solving scenarios.
-That’s why these simulations are popular during graduate assessment centers when evaluating multiple candidates at once.
+That’s why these simulations are popular during graduate assessment centers, where multiple candidates are being evaluated simultaneously.

 Top tips to enlarge those brains Top tip: